MonkeManX/monkemanx.github.io/content/articles/Namibia.md

 </figure>
 {{< /rawhtml >}}

 As I mentioned earlier, just before flying to Namibia, I had an optimization theory exam.
-When I checked the status of the exam, I found that I had failed it—for the second time.
+When I checked the status of the exam, I found that I had failed it, for the second time.
 This meant I would have to take an oral re-examination, or I would be kicked out of university.
 Furthermore, I saw that the deadline to register for the insight (where you can check that the examiner didn't miss anything or make a mistake) had already passed, and the professor had threatened that if I didn’t respond within the next few days, I would be expelled.
 So, I hastily wrote an email explaining my situation—being on holiday and having missed the email.
 Even though I knew it was now out of my hands and, as the Stoics say, "if it concerns anything beyond our power, be prepared to say that it is nothing to you," it still cast a shadow over the rest of the day.

 {{< rawhtml >}}